takenet/blip-chat-ios/README.md

 your_target -> Build Settings -> Build Options -> Always Embed Swift Standard Libraries

-For a more detailed explanation see [this thread](http://stackoverflow.com/questions/26104975/dyld-library-not-loaded-rpath-libswiftcore-dylib-image-not-found) on stackoverflow
+For a more detailed explanation, see [this thread](http://stackoverflow.com/questions/26104975/dyld-library-not-loaded-rpath-libswiftcore-dylib-image-not-found) on Stack Overflow.

 B -> **App Transport Security has blocked a HTTP (http://) resource**

-If this occurs you have two options:
+If this occurs, you have two options:

-1) Use only HTTPS resources on your chatbot
+1) Use only HTTPS resources on your chatbot.

 2) Add the key NSAppTransportSecurity to your app info.plist.

-* Open your Project info.plist file
+* Open your Project info.plist file.
 * Add a Key called NSAppTransportSecurity as a Dictionary.
-* Add a Subkey called NSAllowsArbitraryLoads as Boolean and set its value to YES as like following image.
+* Add a Subkey called NSAllowsArbitraryLoads as Boolean and set its value to YES, as shown in the image below.
 ![](images/transportSecurity.png)

 ### Support